wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 	The **Replay Function** button on this page causes the WebJobs SDK framework to call the function again, and it gives you a chance to change the data passed to the function first.

->[AZURE.NOTE] When you're finished testing, delete the web app and the SQL Database instance.
-The web app is free, but the SQL Database instance and storage account accrue charges (minimal due to small size).
-Also, if you leave the web app running, anyone who finds your URL can create and view ads.
-In the Azure Management Portal, go to the **Dashboard** tab for your web app, and then click the **Delete** button at the bottom of the page.
+>[AZURE.NOTE] When you're finished testing, delete the web site and the SQL Database instance.
+The web site is free, but the SQL Database instance and storage account accrue charges (minimal due to small size).
+Also, if you leave the web site running, anyone who finds your URL can create and view ads.
+In the Management Portal, go to the **Dashboard** tab for your web site, and then click the **Delete** button at the bottom of the page.
 You can then select a check box to delete the SQL Database instance at the same time.
-If you just want to temporarily prevent others from accessing the web app, click **Stop** instead.
+If you just want to temporarily prevent others from accessing the web site, click **Stop** instead.
 In that case, charges will continue to accrue for the SQL Database and Storage account.
 You can follow a similar procedure to delete the SQL database and storage account when you no longer need them.

 ## <a id="create"></a>Create the application from scratch